 An independent journal of art, culture, music, literature and design

 Afrikaans and its speakers are very diverse, so much so that it's impossible to ascribe it to a single culture only.
 Millions of people speak the language, understood by millions more, spread across a broad demographic of race, region and creed.

-Soon after this creole language came to be, efforts to standardise and formalise the language were undertaken.
+Relatively soon after this creole language came to be, efforts to standardise and formalise the language were undertaken.
 In 1896 the very first Afrikaans magazine, Ons Klyntji, was established.
-It aimed to foster a literary culture and to shape Afrikaner identity.
+It aimed to foster a literary culture and to shape Afrikaner individuality.
 It was published monthly for about ten years.
 Its name, spelt in an early form of Afrikaans, translates to “our little one”.

 It resurfaced in the 1990’s as an anti-apartheid protest zine, coinciding with the Voëlvry movement.
 Its oppositional nature remained intact, albeit much more progressive in its approach.
 The humorous and light-hearted zine lobbied for equal rights across different races, genders and sexual orientations.